Welcome to Naples cruise port!

 Today, it is possible to visit the Vesuvius National Park and explore its trails, the Great Cono crater (Il Gran Cono) situated at 1.000 meters above sea level, and the park’s rich historical and cultural heritage, consisting of the museum, archeological sites, the Roman villas, and historical buildings.
 If you are into hiking, there is a network of 11 paths of a total length of 54 km (33.5 mi) that you can explore and enjoy spectacular panoramic views of Naples, Lazio, and the Campania region.
 The entrance ticket to the Vesuvius National Park is 10€.

 Hot to Get from Naples to Mount Vesuvius?

-Note: If you consider booking a rent a car, I advise you not to do it.
+Note: If you consider renting a car, I advise you not to do it.
 The traffic in Naples can be crazy and the drive up to the volcano is quite complicated.
 There is a parking lot at the National Park area, but still, you need to take a shuttle bus or walk at least 30 minutes from the parking to reach the entrance.